10 Web Design Trends for 20195 Min Read

 You might be wondering what’s so special about black and white.
 Black and white are the opposite of each other.
 On the one hand, white gives a clean and simple vibe.
 Whereas, black suggests a strong and assertive appearance.
 The combination of these brings out a unique look.

 The black and white palette makes us look at things differently.
 It makes the shapes and textures of a website more prominent.
 Adding a third colour to this palette will help to guide the visitor’s attention to the important areas of a page.

 Coelihack’s website can give you an idea of what we are talking about.
 The site uses pink to highlight the important clickable elements, the breadcrumbs, and the newsletter form.

 If you have used Facebook, then you are familiar with the notification and message icons at the top which displays alerts when something new happens.
 This notification is what we call micro-interaction.

 The importance and usefulness of micro-interactions are growing as sites are becoming larger and more complex.
-In 2019, websites will be more heavily packed with different micro-interactions like hover, chimes, scrolling animation, and many more.
+In 2019, websites will be more heavily packed with different micro-interactions like hover effects, chimes, scrolling animation, and many more.
 The more you make your website interactive, the more it feels smarter and gets your audience involved.

 However, that never means you should overdo this.
 Just use the right amount of interactivity, and that will be enough to make you stand out from the rest.
 The Ocean School has integrated micro-interaction and animations to build up the perfect site that is bound to grab anyone’s attention.

-4. Natural and fluid organic shapes
+4. Natural, fluid organic shapes

 Let’s take the inkyy’s website as an example.
 Don’t you think the natural and organic touch attracts you more than the plain geometric shapes?